| Intro | Why this page? | What is Trinitarian theology? |

 - Colyer 1

-: True Church Renewal – why church renewal programs don’t work and how gospel-centered congregations need to take the lead. - Colyer 9
+- Colyer 8: True Church Renewal – why church renewal programs don’t work and how gospel-centered congregations need to take the lead.

-: Theology or the Bible? – how theology shapes our interpretations of the Bible. - Other:
+- Colyer 9: Theology or the Bible? – how theology shapes our interpretations of the Bible.

-.
+- Participatory, Trinitarian Faith.
 4 presentations + Q&A (7+ hours), from the GCI 2011 Candadian National Conference, August 10-12, 2011, Ottawa, Ontario.
 Part 1 outlines the eclipse of Trinitarian theology in the scientific revolution and Enlightenment, and its evangelical and 20th-century recovery.
 Part 2 provides an overview of the doctrine of the Trinity as the center of Christian faith.
 Part 3 explores the person and ministry of the Holy Spirit.
 Part 4 examines Christian community as an expression of Trinitarian love.
-In the 5th video, Colyer answers questions submitted by conference participants, including: the doctrine of hell; the continuing Incarnation in the resurrection and ascension; and the struggle to overcome lust and temptation together in Christian community. - Three lectures
+In the 5th video, Colyer answers questions submitted by conference participants, including: the doctrine of hell; the continuing Incarnation in the resurrection and ascension; and the struggle to overcome lust and temptation together in Christian community.

 - University of Dubuque Theological Seminary